Mounjaro / Zepbound

 HIPAA Compliant

-Tirzepatide is an FDA-approved GLP-1 receptor agonist for chronic weight management.
-In the STEP 1 trial (NEJM, 2021), semaglutide achieved an average 14.9% body weight loss.
-Weight Method offers Tirzepatide starting at $297/month, prescribed by licensed providers with direct shipping.
+Tirzepatide is the active ingredient in an FDA-approved GLP-1 receptor agonist for chronic weight management.
+Weight Method offers compounded Tirzepatide, prescribed by licensed providers, starting at $199/month with direct shipping.

 Key Fact